henriquelaureano/henriquelaureano.github.io/index.md

 [Tumblr](tumblr/) |
 [Twitter](https://twitter.com/hap_laureano)

 Hi!
-I'm a Principal Data Scientist based in [Curitiba](https://goo.gl/K1Qcdv), currently working on time series forecasting at a payment processing company.
+I'm a Data Scientist based in [Curitiba](https://goo.gl/K1Qcdv).
+I work on time series forecasting and agentic AI systems - currently focusing on RAG and text-to-SQL - at a leading payment processing company.

 I hold a BSc in Statistics and an MSc in Statistics and Numerical Methods in Engineering, both @ [UFPR](https://goo.gl/DtVAbi).
 You may take a look